-	One of the important objective in revision of ISO 9001 series of standard had been that the amount and detail of documentation required by the organization has to be more relevant to the desired results of the organization’s process activities.
-ISO 9001:2015 allows an organization flexibility in the way it chooses to document its quality management system (QMS).
-This enables each individual organization to determine the correct amount of documented information needed in order to demonstrate the effective planning, operation and control of its processes and the implementation and continual improvement of the effectiveness of its QMS.
+One of the important objective in the revision of ISO 9001 series of the standard had been that the amount and detail of documentation required by the organization have to be more relevant to the desired results of the organization’s process activities.
+ISO 9001:2015 allows organization flexibility in the way it chooses to document its quality management system (QMS).
+This enables each individual organization to determine the correct amount of documented information needed in order to demonstrate the effective planning, operation, and control of its processes and the implementation and continual improvement of the effectiveness of its QMS.
 It is stressed that ISO 9001 requires (and always has required) a “Documented quality management system”, and not a “system of documents”.

 The QMS needs to include documented information required by the ISO 9001 standard as well as documented information determined by the organization necessary for the effectiveness of the QMS.
 The organization must determine what documented information is necessary for the effectiveness of the management system.
-The extent of documented information for a management system can differ from one organization to another due to the size of organization and its type of activities, processes, products and services, the complexity of processes and their interactions, and the competence of persons.
+The extent of documented information for a management system can differ from one organization to another due to the size of the organization and its type of activities, processes, products, and services, the complexity of processes and their interactions, and the competence of persons.
 Auditors will need to understand the term ‘documented information’, however organizations are still free to use whatever terms suit their own requirements.

 The following are some of the main objectives of an organization’s documented information:

 - Communication of Information: As a tool for information transmission and communication.
 The type and extent of the documented information will depend on the nature of the organization’s products and processes, the degree of formality of communication systems and the level of communication skills within the organization, and the organizational culture.

 - Evidence of conformity: Provision of evidence that what was planned has actually been done.